San Francisco Itinerary

 San Francisco Itinerary – Introduction

 We love San Fransico.
 Especially the vibrant waterfront, the charming neighborhoods, the food from around the world, and the mix of old and modern architecture.
 We have visited the city many times to take photos of the bridges and skyline and to stroll through the neighborhoods.
 We know all the highlights and many secrets of the city.
+In our opinion is a must-visit city while traveling to California.

 In this San Francisco itinerary, we will show you the most exciting and beautiful places in the city.
 We will give you many tips to plan the perfect trip to San Fransico.
 You’ll also find out what to see in the surrounding area and where to go on day trips from San Francisco.
 We will tell you where to stay in SF and how to get around the city.
 In the last chapter, we also recommend our favorite restaurants for lunch and dinner.
 Just the ones we like to return to for the delicious food, atmosphere, and service.